Mobile navigation

 At times there may be a special event or area where normal access rights are not appropriate, in these cases an order of exemption can be applied.
 Reasons for exemptions might include:

-• In the interests of safety and security
+• Allowing a charge or increasing privacy for a particular event, or in the interests of safety and security

 Obstructions to public access

-If you are prevented from exercising your right of responsible access by an obstruction, such as a locked gate, intimidating sign or person, you may wish to report the situation to the Council for advice or investigation.
-In these circumstances you should ensure your report is as full as possible and should include:
+If you are prevented from exercising your right of responsible access by an obstruction, such as a locked gate, intimidating sign or person, you may wish to report the situation for investigation.
+In which case you should make a general enquiry report and include:

 • an accurate description of the location of the obstruction, including map based grid reference if possible